danj0nes/Spotify-Playlist-Analyser/README.md

 # Spotify Playlist Analysis with Python

-Welcome to the Spotify API Playlist project!
+Welcome to the Spotify Playlist Analyser project!
 This project aims to help you analyze and manipulate your Spotify playlists using Python and the Spotify Web API.

 ## Table of Contents